What Happens in Vegas — Makes Us Want to Move There! 14 Things to Know About Living in Las Vegas

 Located in Tule Springs, Floyd Lamb Park offers everything from mountain views to water activities.
 It features picnic areas, plenty of wildlife, and a way for you to escape the hustle and bustle of the city.

 With the many perks living in Las Vegas has to offer, it's no surprise that so many new residents are flocking there each year.
 The hardest part?
 Actually getting there.
 Simplify the process by renting a portable moving container from PODS.
-A moving and storage container will be delivered to your doorstep, where it can be loaded on your own schedule.
-PODS can also connect you with local packing and loading services, to help with some of that heavy lifting.
+A moving and storage container will be delivered to your driveway, where it can be loaded on your own schedule.
+PODS can also connect you with local packing and loading services to help with some of that heavy lifting.
 And once you’re ready to hit the road, your container will be picked up and transported to your dream Las Vegas home for you!
 Viva Las Vegas!

-Editor’s note: For ease of reading, the monthly rental price in Las Vegas was rounded to the nearest $25 and the average home value in Las Vegas was rounded to the nearest $100.
+For ease of reading, the monthly rental price in Las Vegas was rounded to the nearest $25 and the average home value in Las Vegas was rounded to the nearest $100.

 Comments